WeitaoTang-GitHub/WeitaoTang-GitHub.github.io/_pages/about.md

 Welcome! 👋
 ======
-Weitao Tang is a Ph.D. candidate in Artificial Intelligence in Medical Technology at Monash University, Australia.
-Prior to his doctoral studies, he earned a Master of Data Science from Monash University, specializing in Artificial Intelligence in Education, and a Bachelor of Science (Honours) in Computer Science from the University of Nottingham Ningbo China (UNNC), where he focused on Computer Vision.
+I am a Ph.D. candidate specializing in **Artificial Intelligence in Medical Technology** at the Department of Electrical and Computer Systems Engineering, **Monash University**, Australia.
+Prior to my doctoral journey, I earned a Master of Data Science from Monash University (focusing on Educational Data Mining) and a Bachelor of Science (Honours) in Computer Science from the University of Nottingham Ningbo China (UNNC), specializing in Computer Vision.

+My doctoral research bridges advanced machine learning and perinatal medicine.
+I focus on **biomedical time-series analysis, deep transfer learning, and domain adaptation**, specifically processing multimodal signals—such as fetal Electroencephalogram (EEG) 🧠, Electrocardiogram (ECG) 🫀, and Electromyography (EMG) 💪—for automated sleep state classification 💤 and hypoxia–ischemia detection ⚠️.

-Currently, he is supported by the Faculty of Engineering International Postgraduate Research Scholarship (FEIPRS) and the Ex Animo Scholarship for Engineering (EASE) at Monash University, with an additional research top-up funded by the U.S. National Institutes of Health (NIH).
-His research focuses on biomedical signal processing and machine learning, with an emphasis on applying deep learning and transfer learning to fetal electroencephalogram (EEG)🧠, electrocardiogram (ECG) 🫀, and electromyography (EMG) 💪 for sleep state classification 💤 and hypoxia–ischemia detection ⚠️.
+> 🎓 **Funding & Support:** My research is fully supported by the Faculty of Engineering International Postgraduate Research Scholarship (**FEIPRS**) and the Ex Animo Scholarship for Engineering (**EASE**), with an additional research top-up funded by the **U.S. National Institutes of Health (NIH)**.

 He works collaboratively across several institutions, including Emory University and the Georgia Institute of Technology, and is jointly supervised by: